Dr. Bridget Callaghan plans to review graduate student applications this cycle (for Fall 2023).

 4. How much does it cost to apply to the Developmental PhD program at UCLA?

 PhD Program Applications

-5. Do I need to email Bridget prior to applying?
+5. Do I need to email Dr. Callaghan prior to applying?

 6. How much prior research experience do I need?
 How closely does this experience need to match the focus of labs that I’m applying to?

 7. Should I apply for grant funding before graduate school?